-MERI works with hospitals, clinics and research facilities and pharmacies to determine the safest, and most cost-effective solution for the destruction of both non-hazardous and hazardous pharmaceutical disposal.
+MERI works with hospitals, clinics, research facilities, and pharmacies to determine the safest and most cost-effective solution for the destruction of both non-hazardous and hazardous pharmaceutical waste disposal.
 We are licensed to transport both non-hazardous and hazardous materials.
-And, we are permitted to treat and dispose of non-hazardous waste.
+And we are permitted to treat and dispose of non-hazardous waste.

-MERI has a track record of developing compliant programs for large, small and very small quantity generators.
-This program focuses on proper waste determinations, storage, transport and treatment of both non-hazardous and hazardous pharmaceuticals.
-We can review your formulary and make a recommendation for the best collection and disposal method.
+MERI has a track record of developing compliant programs for large, small, and very small quantity generators.
+This program focuses on proper waste determinations, storage, transport, and treatment of non-hazardous and hazardous pharmaceuticals.
+In addition, we can review your formulary and recommend the best collection and disposal method.

-We offer both disposable and recyclable containers, and can help your facility factor the benefits of using each type.
+We offer both disposable and recyclable containers and can help your facility factor in the benefits of using each type.

 A majority of pharmaceuticals are non-hazardous.
-It is important that hazardous pharmaceuticals not go inside of non-hazardous containers.
+Therefore, it is essential that hazardous pharmaceuticals not go inside non-hazardous containers.
 Doing so will make the whole container hazardous waste, which is more expensive to dispose of than non-hazardous waste.
-Having hazardous materials inside of a non-hazardous labeled container can also result in an expensive fine if audited by regulators.
+Having hazardous materials inside a non-hazardous labeled container can also result in a costly fine if audited by regulators.